uw-madison-show/shots/tools/readme.md

     $ cd .../shots/tools
     $ node start_dev_server.js &

-You know have two command prompts watching for changes.
+You now have two command prompts watching for changes.
 Sigh.
 I know.
-I waste 90 minutes of my life trying to make this better but there seems to be some weird bugginess in cygwin and php command line, so whatevs.
+I wasted 90 minutes of my life trying to make this better but there seems to be some weird bugginess in cygwin and php command line, so whatevs.
 This works.